Saoirse & Timothée Are Here To Emotionally Wreck You In The "Little Women" Trailer

 Advertisement

 Jo and Laurie dancing in the hallway by candlelight!
+Scorched hair!
 Amy declaring that she will be the most famous painter ever to live!
 Aunt March being absolutely horrible!
 It's all happening!

-This Christmas, own your story. 🖊 Watch the new #LittleWomenMovie trailer now. pic.twitter.com/Nm2x2uqyou— Little Women (@LittleWomen) August 13, 2019

 For those unfamiliar with the book, Little Women tracks the coming-of-age tale of the March sisters, living in reduced circumstances with their kind and caring mother, Marmee, while their father fights in the Civil War.
 The oldest, Meg, dreams of love and the luxuries only she can remember from when the family had money; Jo, the tomboy, spends her nights writing stories and plays for her sisters to perform, and her days frolicking with the boy next door, Laurie; Beth, the quiet, kind musical genius, is the connecting thread that binds the sisters together; and deliciously catty (and perpetually misunderstood) Amy, the youngest, is the one everybody loves to hate.